hawra09/CARLASIM/README.md

   - Preset Weather Conditions
   - Unified walker scenario: the walker spawns at defined location (x=114, y=2. z=1.0) and target (x=100, y=2, z=1.0)
   - Many sensors have been incorporated and activated.
-        -RGB: serves as the primary sensor for pedestrian detection
+        -RGB: serves as the primary sensor for pedestrian detection.
+Futhermore, *geometric filtering was applied to reduce the number of false positives.* Future studies should focus on more advace filtering mechanisms such as temporal tracking, this will help to address concerns regarding motion dynamics which causes mislocalized false negatives. *Reducing the number of false negatives is critical for autonomous vehicle related perception systems.*
         -Segementation: serves to filter detections to ensure higher accuracy, precision, and precision.
 Speficially, uses the fiter_boxes() method from the bounding box class. **At the moment, this sensor is problematic because it is causing detection to essentially become non-existent after the two initial frames.**
         - LiDAR and RADAR:Generally, RADAR is better suited in long-distance situations and is less affected by weather conditions.
 Specifically, RADAR uses radio frequency travel time to measure distance.
 Whereas, LiDAR uses well-suited in short-distance situations and is more affected by weather conditions.
 LiDAR measures distance by using laser pulses.
 Therefore, sensor fusion enhances detection and confidence.
 DBSCAN clustering method is used for the point cloud data to detect movements and clusters.
        - Collision Sensor: Modifications include terminating the simulation if collision is longer than six frames.